-Tanner Burns is in his fourth season as a quality control coach for special teams.
+Tanner Burns is in his fifth season as a quality control coach for special teams.

 Burns coached punter Toby Baker, a Ray Guy Award nominee in 2015 and 2016 and a Burlsworth Trophy semifinalist in 2016, who averaged 43.0 yards per punt across 27 games for the Razorbacks.
 Baker boomed 27 punts of at least 50 yards, including a career-high of 60 yards, while 45 of his attempts landed inside the 20-yard line.

 The Razorbacks also led the SEC in net punting average at 41.8 yards in 2016.